johnnovak/RML-Amiga/website/docs/manual/why-play-amiga-games.md

 ## General recommendations

-In short, for pre-1990 games, it's not even a contest---the Amiga almost always wins on all fronts.
+In short, for pre-1990 games, it's not even a contest --- the Amiga almost always wins on all fronts.
 From 1990 onwards, it varies per game, but in general, European-made games are often best on the Amiga.
 Then regardless of the year of release, the Amiga versions are often the best-sounding, or at